 You know, the longer you use your Mac, the more old & useless Apps pile up on your Mac.
 When preparing for Mac OS X 10.11, you can get this chance to remove all your old and unnecessary Apps from your Mac.

 Although you can easily delete unused Apps from your Mac by moving the Apps from Applications folder to Trash, you have to pick up the old Apps from the dozens of Apps on your Mac.
 Sometimes it is difficult to find all the old Apps and remove all of them, only by your sensation.

-To remove all the old and useless Apps from your Mac, you can use the free Mac cleaning tool - MacClean, which has a feature of showing you how long you haven’t used this App.
+To remove all the old and useless Apps from your Mac, you can use the nice & easy-to-use mac cleaning software - MacClean, which has a feature of showing you how long you haven’t used this App.
 With this you can easily find and remove those old & unused Apps from your Mac.
 There is no doubt that it will also help you get more free space.

 Can’t Miss: 2 Ways to Uninstall Apps from Your Mac >